-Students are placed in Pre-College courses on the basis of test scores, high school transcripts, recommendation of their advisor or curriculum instructor, or voluntary selection of courses.
-Once students are assigned to the appropriate courses and levels, students must adhere to the exit criteria for Pre-College courses.
+Students are placed in Pre College courses on the basis of test scores, high school transcripts, recommendation of their advisor or curriculum instructor, or voluntary selection of courses.
+Once students are assigned to the appropriate courses and levels, students must adhere to the exit criteria for Pre College courses.
+Students who do not meet minimum placement scores are referred to College and Career Readiness.